 With both of his parents dead, and his only friends gone, Alucard falls into a deep depression similar to his father.

 However, Alucard soon meets two vampire hunters, Zumi and Takka, who plead with him to teach them how to fight vampires.
-And at that moment, Alucard believes that he has found his new purpose.
-To pass on all his knowledge, along with that of Dracula and the Belmont family to another generation.
+And at that moment, Alucard believed that he had found his new purpose.
+To pass on of all Dracula’s and the Belmont family’s knowledge, to another generation.

-Throughout the rest of Castlevania Season 3, Alucard trains Takka and Zumi in the proper hand to hand combat and fighting tactics.
-However, things take a turn for the worst when Taka and Sumi trick and capture Alucard, believing him to be just as cruel as every other vampire.
+Throughout the season, Alucard trains the siblings in proper hand-to-hand combat and tactics.
+However, things take a turn for the worst when the vampire hunters trick and capture Alucard, believing him to be just as cruel as every other vampire.

-But before the twin vampire hunters can end him, Alucard kills them both and uses their Corpses to discourage anyone from approaching his castle.
+But just before they can end him, Alucard kills them both and uses their Corpses to discourage anyone from approaching his castle.

-And so Alucard ends up on the same path as his father, Dracula.
+And so, Alucard ends up on the same path as his father, Dracula.
+Depressed and sick of humanity.

 Out of the four-story arcs this season, Isaac’s story was by far the most interesting.

-Harboring a deep hatred for humanity, Isaac wanted only two things at the beginning of Castlevania Season 3, to get revenge on those betrayed Dracula, and to end humanity.
-And considering how most people treat Isaac, I can’t blame him.
+Harboring a deep hatred for humanity, Isaac wanted only two things at the beginning of Castlevania Season 3, to get revenge on those who betrayed Dracula and to end humanity.
+And considering how most people treat Isaac in this season, I can’t blame him.

-But while on his quest for revenge, Isaac meets a ship captain who explains that while ending humanity will stop human cruelty, it also means ending human kindness.
-And this realization creates a doubt within Isaac, who had until this point, destroyed every city that refused to let him and his minions pass.
+But while on his quest for revenge, Isaac meets a ship captain who explains that ending the human race might stop human cruelty, it also means ending human kindness.
+And this realization creates doubt within Isaac, who had, until this point, had been so laser-focused on vengeance.

 Carmilla, The Council of Sisters And Hector.

 After their failed attempt to overthrow Dracula, Carmilla takes Hector prisoner and brings him to her castle in Styria.
-In Styria, we meet Carmila’s sisters, Lenore, Morana, and Striga.
-And together with Carmilla, they form The Council of Sisters and ruler over Styria.
+There, we meet Carmila’s sisters, Lenore, Morana, and Striga.
+And together, they form The Council of Sisters and ruler over Styria.

 However, the plan comes with a major flaw.